mariushobbhahn/mariushobbhahn.github.io/_posts/2020-08-13-animal_suffering_human_consumption.md

   <img src="/img/Animal_Suffering/animals_killed_over_time_wo_chicken.png"/>
 </figure>

 We find that the number of other animals has increased as well but none of them at the same rate as chickens.
 While chickens had a 10-fold increase from 1961 to 2018 pigs increased 4-fold, turkeys 3.5-fold, sheep 1.5-fold, Goats 3.5-fold, and cattle 1.3-fold.
 While the relative increases are interesting I think the absolute numbers give a more interesting perspective.
 The current world population (summer 2020) is around 7.6 billion people.
 Humanity kills 68.8 billion chicken every year which means 9 chickens on average per person and year.
 If you account for the fact that some people don't eat meat for religious or ethical reasons this means over 10 per person and year.
 Doing the same calculation you get 4 percent of a cow, 9 percent of a Turkey, 20 percent of a pig, 6 percent of a goat, and 8 percent of a sheep per person and year.
 That's a lot of meat!
 As you can see in the following there is a large correlation between the amount of meat consumed by individuals and the wealth of a given country.
+Since the wealth of most nations has increased quite steadily over the last couple of decades, I expect the meat consumption to rise in most states around the world.
+This makes animal suffering an even more salient problem than it already is.

 <figure>
   <img src="/img/Animal_Suffering/global_meet_per_person.png"/>